fallingleaf/thought/tree.md

 1. Transversal
   - Serialize and deserialize tree: use pre-order transverse to concat node value into string buffer.

   - BST tree iterator: same as in-oder transversal, but with condition, when calling next(), pop one node from stack and take right node to put all left nodes into stack.

   - Kth smallest: use in-order transversal, decrease K when process root, until k equal 0, return value.

-  - Right side view: use level order, at each level return right most node
+  - Right side view: use level order, at each level return right most node.

   - Vertical order
   - Boundary transversal: observe that the boundary of tree includes left side, leaves and right side (bottom up)